Our People

 At home, there was increasing pressure from her male relatives to get married quickly.
 When Archana realised that their adamancy was due to property issues, she refused to get married for the wrong reasons.
 She held her ground and wanted to wait.
 When her brother became estranged from the family, Archana had to juggle the responsibilities of taking care of her parents and work.
 When her father passed away eventually, she performed his funeral rites, breaking the conventional ritual.
 She strongly held onto the family reins in the absence of her brother in spite of societal pressure.
 Archana’s mother supported her throughout her long struggle for empowerment.
 Archana’s message of becoming self-empowered and asserting one’s decision-making power is powerful.
 She hopes that every girl and young woman becomes a leader.

-Zehra Jabeen
+Late Zehra Jabeen

 Resource Centre Coordinator